Course Outline

 Collaborative planning meetings

-Roles within LPS
+Roles within the LPS

-Module 4: Fundamentals of Agile applied to Construction
+Module 4: Agile Fundamentals Applied to Construction

 Why Agile?